jren99/Airbnb-Prediction/README.md

+This is part of the course project for MIT 15.095 Machine Learning via a Modern Optimization Lens.

 # Airbnb Lising Price Prediction
 ## Objective
 The objective of this project is to analyze the available data for the following: